 - feel sick or be sick after the sedation

 Your nurse removes the cannula from your hand before you leave.
 You should be able to go home the same day.
 You won't be able to drive for the rest of the day and should have someone to go home with you and stay overnight.

-There are possible risks with an ERCP and cholangioscopy.
+There are possible risks with an ERCP.
 Some can be serious and life threatening.
 Your doctor makes sure the benefits of the test outweigh these risks.
 Your doctor or nurse will explain all the risks of having an ERCP and what to look out for.

 Inflammation of the pancreas (pancreatitis)

 You may have inflammation of the pancreas after this test.
 This can cause pain in your tummy (abdomen).
 Your doctor can give you painkillers to help control this.
 It's important to tell your nurse or doctor if you get pain in your abdomen.

 Inflammation of the pancreas can also be severe.
 You might need to stay in hospital for some days if this happens.

 There's a risk of infection with this test.
 If you get a temperature or generally feel unwell contact your doctor.